Is The 5 Second Rule a Myth?

 Why The 5 Second Rule?

-The answer is not totally straightforward, but we come to the roundabout answer that yes, the 5 Second Rule is a myth.
-But the circumstances can have mixed results depending on several factors.
-The most conclusive answer on whether bacteria can transfer to an object within 5 seconds can be summed up by Rutger’s University biologist, Donald Schaffner: “Bacteria can contaminate instantaneously.”
+The answer is not totally straightforward, but we come to the roundabout answer that yes, the 5-Second Rule is a myth.
+However, the circumstances can have mixed results depending on several factors.
+Rutgers University biologist Donald Schaffner summed up the most conclusive answer on whether bacteria can transfer to an object within 5 seconds: “Bacteria can contaminate instantaneously.”

 Factors With The 5 Second Rule